-Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: Survey
+Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: survey

 Get the insights delivered to your inbox.

 “This reflects a more cautious hiring sentiment amid broader economic uncertainty and geopolitical developments.
-While there continues to be entry-level job opportunities, some outward-oriented sectors, such as Information & Communications, saw more subdued hiring compared to previous years,” said the statement.
+While there continues to be entry-level job opportunities, some outward-oriented sectors, such as information and communications, saw more subdued hiring compared to previous years,” said the statement.

 It added that the survey reflects graduate employment outcomes six months after graduation, and generally improve beyond the six-month mark, based on past cohorts.